 As a general rule though, it’s unwise to risk more than 1% of your capital on any given trade.
 This means you should avoid losing more than 1% of your account on any trade.

 This doesn’t mean that you can only trade with 1% of your capital.
 Many traders utilize leverage to go well beyond 1% of their trading capital.
-For more info on leverage, check out our article here.

 If you shift your thinking of money and risk towards an understanding of the percentage of capital, you may be able to spare yourself a lot of the hardship and loss that many traders experience on a daily basis.

 When others see their accounts crashing, you can be inoculated from such loss because your risk was never too large to be unable to absorb unforeseen losses.
-With a good money management plan and a little bit of discipline, there is no circumstance that you unable to overcome.
+With a good money management plan and a little bit of discipline, there is no circumstance that you are unable to overcome.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account